w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 :::

-Questions

-- What is the role of those accounts?
-Why do they such a large volume of tokens?
-Those accounts are used by the system, and they do not have users.
-THey are used for example as storage of crowdloan funds, treasury, and nomination pools.
+System accounts are used by the system, and they do not have users.
+They are used for example as storage of crowdloan funds, treasury, and nomination pools.
-- Why there is no activity for such accounts?

 Those accounts do not use the normal transfer process, and they will never issue an [extrinsic](./learn-extrinsics.md) since they are not "real" accounts held by users.

+There are different types of system accounts:

 ## Address Format